Kahn/freetel/fdmdv2-dev/README.txt

     [X] freedv API support
     [X] BER displayed on GUI for 700 and 1600
     [ ] plot error patterns for 700 and 1600
-    [ ] plot error histograms for 700 and 1600
+        + callback for error patterns, or poll via stats interface [ ] plot error histograms for 700 and 1600
+        + map bit error to carrier, have done this in tcohpsk?
+        + how to reset histogram?
+On error reset?
+        + histogram screen ... new code?
+        + test with filter
+    [ ] Plot per carrier average Es/No, or even just Es
+        + good proxy for error histograms if No is constant
+        + this is just a "slow" FFT option I think......

 [X] Mel Bugs
     [X] resync issue